the-human-colossus-foundation/microledger-spec/microledger.md

 ### Microledger identifier

 The unique identifier is derived from the genesis block of the Microledger.
-In essence this is the cryptographic hash declared for `Block 0`.
+In essence this is the cryptographic hash declared for `Genesis Block`.

 ## Characteristics